ContainX/beethoven/README.md

 ### Create the Beethoven Configuration File

 Create a file that ends in `.json`.
-In this example we'll call it `btconf.json`.
-Refer to the `btconf.json` found in the [examples/](https://github.com/ContainX/beethoven/tree/master/examples) directory in this repo.
+In this example we'll use Marathon as the scheduler and call the file `config-marathon.json`.
+Refer to the `config-marathon.json` found in the [examples/](https://github.com/ContainX/beethoven/tree/master/examples) directory in this repo.

 Add/Modify any options to suit your needs.
 For a description and all possible configuration options refer to the docs found within the [config.go](https://github.com/ContainX/beethoven/blob/master/config/config.go) file.

 #### Create a Dockerfile

-Next we will create the `Dockerfile` to package up the `nginx.template` and `btconf.json` files.
+Next we will create the `Dockerfile` to package up the `nginx.template` and `config-marathon.json` files.
 If you used the filenames in this guide then simply copy the code below into your `Dockerfile`.

 ```
 FROM containx/beethoven

 ADD nginx.template /etc/nginx/nginx.template
-ADD btconf.json /etc/btconf.json
+ADD config-marathon.json /etc/config-marathon.json
 ```

 #### Build and Testing your Container